engiecat/engiecat.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Bio, CV"
+title: "Hyeongkeun 'Hugh' Kim"
-excerpt: "Hyoengkeun Kim, A MechEng student, who loves biology, robotics, and merging them for the better."
+excerpt: "Hyeongkeun Kim, A MechEng student, who loves biology, robotics, and merging them for the better."

 ---
 ### CV ###